 The 9,000 square foot mansion began life as a private residence.
 The majestic ceilings and large, open expanses of wall space, which were distinctive features of the mansion, now lend themselves perfectly to the display of art work.
 In its history, the Anderson Arts Center has evolved into a full-service, multifunctional arts center, showcasing the work of a variety of local, regional and national artists.

 Who were the Andersons?
 James Anderson was an American Brass executive.
 His wife was Janet Lance Anderson, the daughter of Andrew H. Lance, a Simmons Company executive, and Emma Bell Simmons Lance.
 Z. G. Simmons, founder of the Simmons Mattress Company, was Mrs. Anderson's grandfather.
 Her brother, Gilbert S. Lance held an executive position at the Cooper Company/Jockey International.
 Gilbert S. Lance Middle School in Kenosha was named in his honor.

 Construction began on the mansion in 1929.
 It was completed in 1931.
 The mansion has more than 30 rooms.
 It is a French Renaissance Revival style, two-story, stone and stucco house that was designed by Chicago architects Ralph Milman and Archibald Morphet.

 The monthly folk music gatherings are open to the public with all abilities welcome.
-Music sheets are provided.
-Participants may bring an acoustic instrument or just come to sing.
+It's an informal gathering of people who enjoy folk music.